 Since there are 15 days between December 10, 2014 and December 25, 2014, the result is this message: Just 15 days left!

 To calculate workdays between dates, you can use the NETWORKDAYS function as explained here.

-To calculate the number of workdays between two dates, you can use the NETWORKDAYS function.
-NETWORKDAYS automatically excludes weekends, and it can optionally exclude a custom list of holidays as well.
-For example, if you have the date January 4,...
+The Excel NETWORKDAYS function calculates the number of working days between two dates.
+NETWORKDAYS automatically excludes weekends (Saturday and Sunday) and can optionally exclude a list of holidays supplied as dates.
+For example, in the screenshot...